Linkmail16/bot-wa-node-restrict_messages/README.md

 **/wordrestrict** ***delete*** "text" = to remove a word from the forbidden words list

 **/wordrestrict** ***list*** = to see the list of forbidden words for that group

+# The words are stored in a .json file called word_restrict.json